Reg Smith: Managerial career

 In 1948, Smith was appointed player-manager of Corby Town upon the club's formation but left after only a couple of months for family reasons, returning north to Dundee where he became a coach.
 He moved into management with Dundee United in September 1954, leaving his coaching post at rivals Dundee to join United.
 After two seasons of steady mid-table finishes, he resigned to take over as manager of Falkirk (then bottom of Division One) in January 1957.
 Three months later, Smith had saved the Bairns from relegation and led his new club to victory in the Scottish Cup.

 In the summer of 1959, Smith was approached by old club Millwall to replace Jimmy Seed as manager, and he returned to the Londoners for the beginning of the 1959–60 season.
 His side started well, setting a Millwall record 19 match unbeaten run.
 However, a high proportion of draws ensured they finished no higher than 5th, just missing out on promotion from Division Four.
 Despite challenging at the top of the table again the following season, Millwall sacked Smith in January 1961, replacing him with assistant Ron Gray.
 He then moved to South Africa to become manager of Addington, but returned to England later in the year when he was appointed manager of Bedford Town in November 1961.
 He resigned in September 1963, but was persuaded to stay on until December.
-He subsequently returned to Addington and then managed Cape Town Spurs before returning to Bedford in November 1971, remaining in post until June 1972.
+He subsequently returned to Addington and then managed Cape Town City F.C. before returning to Bedford in November 1971, remaining in post until June 1972.
 He was appointed assistant manager at Stevenage Athletic for the 1972–73 season, before going on to work at a computer company.